paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

   (C) orders of controlled substances of unusual frequency.

-(57) 1 The term “serious drug felony” means an offense described in [section 924(e)(2) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section924/e/2&num=0&edition=prelim) for which—
+(58) The term “serious drug felony” means an offense described in [section 924(e)(2) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section924/e/2&num=0&edition=prelim) for which—

   (A) the offender served a term of imprisonment of more than 12 months; and

   (B) the offender’s release from any term of imprisonment was within 15 years of the commencement of the instant offense.

-(58) The term “serious violent felony” means—
+(59) The term “serious violent felony” means—

   (A) an offense described in [section 3559(c)(2) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3559/c/2&num=0&edition=prelim) for which the offender served a term of imprisonment of more than 12 months; and

   (B) any offense that would be a felony violation of [section 113 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section113&num=0&edition=prelim), if the offense were committed in the special maritime and territorial jurisdiction of the United States, for which the offender served a term of imprisonment of more than 12 months.

+(60) The term “fentanyl-related substance” has the meaning given the term in subsection (e)(2) of schedule I of [section 812(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section812/c&num=0&edition=prelim).

 ### Statutory Notes